kek7777/Business_analysis/README.md

 <a id="readme-top"></a>

 <!-- TITLE -->
-#  ** Data Analytics **
+#  **Data Analytics**

 This project is educational.
-It created to solve tasks of sentiment analysis.
-You can analyze the accuracy of a model based on its hyperparameters.
+It presents solutions to the most pressing problems   encountered in the practical work of a data analyst.

 <!-- TABLE OF CONTENTS -->
 <details>